song31/comix-server/README.md

 ## How to run

-Start the Apache HTTP Server.
+Start Apache HTTP Server.
 Usually the Apache HTTP process automatically starts when the machine boots up.

 ## How to use